Post by: Kate Hoeting, MTS ‘21, Graduate Assistant in the Office of Admissions

 In this article, we walk through the requirements and best practices for the TOEFL/IELTS and the GRE.
 Please note that the GRE is optional for all applicants!

-This post was originally written in 2018 but has been updated to reflect accurate application information in October 2021.
+This post was originally written in 2018 but has been updated to reflect accurate application information as of January 2023.

 Is the TOEFL or the IELTS required for me?